 1.0.0, the next release should

 Because of this, GitVersion works out what the next SemVer of your app is on

-version and tag the release it was from.
+version and tag the commit it was created from.
 This practice is called

-important to note that build metadata is not part of the semantic version, it
+1.0.0+6.
+It is important to note that build metadata is not part

 All this effectively means that GitVersion will produce the same version NuGet package each commit until you tag a release.